nidhupatel12-ops/SwiftUIAssignmentKLM/README.md

 **SwiftUI assignment with MVVM + Clean architecture**

 **What This Project Demonstrates**
-* Swiftl - Modern declarative Ul with state-driven updates
+* SwifUI - Modern declarative Ul with state-driven updates
 * MVVM - Clear separation of Ul and presentation logic
 * Clean Architecture - Decoupled layers for scalability and testability
 * App Container (DI) - Centralized dependency injection